SecurityTokenStandard/EIP-Spec/eip/eip-x.md

 Used to increase the amount of tokens held in custody by the specified custodian.
 Note that a token holder can only ever increase this limit and cannot unilaterally decrease it.
 The only way this limit can be decreased is by the custodian transferring tokens.
 A custodian can transfer tokens back to the same beneficiary if they wish to remove their custody limit without impacting the beneficial owner.

 `increaseCustodyLimit` must throw if unsuccessful.
-The sum of `_amount` and `totalCustodyLimit` MUST NOT be greater than the token holders balance The event `CustodyLimitChanged` MUST be emitted if the custody limit is successfully changed.
+The sum of `_amount` and `totalCustodyLimit` MUST NOT be greater than the token holders balance.
+The event `CustodyLimitChanged` MUST be emitted if the custody limit is successfully changed.

 ``` solidity
 function increaseCustodyLimit(address _custodian, uint256 _amount) external;